Distance From Vancouver

 Bowen Island, and you can

-our previous trip report on how to get
+our previous trip report for directions on how to get

 Bowen Island from Vancouver.
 Here we are driving off from the ferry.